IanSweeney2266/ssivd/README.md

 in this report is done at the risk of the user.
 These risks may include catastrophic failure of the device or infringement of patent or copyright laws.
 California Polytechnic State University at San Luis Obispo and its staff cannot be held liable for any use or misuse of the project.

-This repository will be fully populated by June 16th, 2017